openstack/nova/doc/source/user/config-drive.rst

 that attaches to the instance when it boots.
 The instance can mount this drive and read files from it to get information that is normally available through the :doc:`metadata service </user/metadata-service>`.
-This metadata is different from the user data.
+This metadata is different from the :doc:`user data </user/user-data>`.

 One use case for using the configuration drive is to pass a networking configuration when you do not use DHCP to assign IP addresses to